 The Classroom Security Primer is an excellent resource that provides faculty with quick-reference safety guidelines.

 Information technology policy is governed not only by the university itself, but also by state and federal laws.
 University faculty and staff are expected to adhere to information security guidelines regarding the handling and security of sensitive information.
-UCF Computer Services & Telecommunications offers a brochure on this information.
+UCF IT offers a website on this information.

 Protecting Restricted Information